Funding Rates

 Funding rates are essentially periodic fees exchanged between long and short positions.
 The direction of these payments depends on the prevailing market sentiment:

-Positive Funding Rates: If a significant majority of traders are long, short positions pay funding fees to long positions.
-This incentivizes trading activity that could potentially bring the contract price down towards the spot price.
+• Positive Funding Rates : If a significant majority of traders are long, long positions pay funding fees to short positions.
+This incentivises trading activity that could potentially bring the contract price down towards the spot price.

 The specific calculation of funding rates is a formula that considers the difference between the contract price and the index price (a reference point representing the spot price), along with an interest rate component.
 While these rates may seem small at first glance, they can accumulate over time and significantly impact your trading experience.

 For long position holders, positive funding rates represent an additional cost.
-You'll be paying funding fees to short positions on each funding interval.
+You'll be paying funding fees to short positions on each funding interval (e.g. at the top of the hour, each hour).
 Conversely, negative funding rates translate to receiving payments, essentially earning passive income on your open position.

 For short position holders, the funding dynamic flips.
 Positive funding rates become a source of income, while negative funding rates translate to periodic payments you owe to long positions.
 Therefore, it's crucial to factor potential funding costs into your margin calculations and risk management strategies.